 Listing 10-15: A working definition of the largest function that works on any generic type that implements the PartialOrd and Copy traits

-If we don’t want to restrict our largest function to the types that implement the Copy trait, we could specify that T has the trait bound Clone instead of Copy and clone each value in the slice when we want the largest function to have ownership.
-Using the clone function means we’re potentially making more heap allocations, though, in the case of types that own heap data like String, and heap allocations can be slow if we’re working with large amounts of data.
+If we don’t want to restrict the largest function to the types that implement the Copy trait, we could specify that T has the trait bound Clone instead of Copy.
+Then we could clone each value in the slice when we want the largest function to have ownership.
+Using the clone function means we’re potentially making more heap allocations in the case of types that own heap data like String, and heap allocations can be slow if we’re working with large amounts of data.

 Another way we could implement largest is for the function to return a reference to a T value in the slice.
-If we change the return type to &T instead of T, thereby changing the body of the function to return a reference, we wouldn’t need either the Clone or Copy trait bounds and we could avoid heap allocations altogether.
+If we change the return type to &T instead of T, thereby changing the body of the function to return a reference, we wouldn’t need the Clone or Copy trait bounds and we could avoid heap allocations.
 Try implementing these alternate solutions on your own!

 Using Trait Bounds to Conditionally Implement Methods

-By using a trait bound with an impl block that uses generic type parameters, we can conditionally implement methods only for types that implement the specified traits.
-For example, the type Pair<T> in Listing 10-16 always implements the new function, but Pair<T> only implements the cmp_display method if its inner type T implements the PartialOrd trait that enables comparison and the Display trait that enables printing:
+By using a trait bound with an impl block that uses generic type parameters, we can implement methods conditionally for types that implement the specified traits.
+For example, the type Pair<T> in Listing 10-16 always implements the new function.
+But Pair<T> only implements the cmp_display method if its inner type T implements the PartialOrd trait that enables comparison and the Display trait that enables printing:

 use std::fmt::Display;